-We are committed to supporting all of our students of all ages, whether they are school leavers or career changers.
+We are committed to supporting our students of all ages, whether they are school leavers, returning to education or are changing careers.

-If you are over 21 at the start of your course and studying for an undergraduate course or over 25 and studying for a postgraduate course you count as a mature student.
+If you are over 21 at the start of your course and studying for an undergraduate course, or over 25 and studying for a postgraduate course you count as a mature student.
 The support we provide for mature students is applicable and appropriate for all students returning to education after any length of break.

 Applying as a mature student

-We welcome mature applicants with all qualifications and consider applications holistically, taking into account professional and life experience.
-For more information on our entry requirements please see our Undergraduate and Postgraduate pages or contact our Admissions team.
+We welcome mature applicants with all qualifications and view applications holistically, considering professional and life experience.
+For more information on our entry requirements please see our Undergraduate and Postgraduate pages or contact our Admissions team [email protected]

-We offer individual campus tours at all of our campuses so you can visit at a time that suits you.
+We offer tailored campus tours at all our campuses so you can visit at a time that suits you.
 Please contact our Student Information team [email protected] to arrange this if you would like to visit us.

 Support we offer for our mature students

-- 1-1 appointments with the Welfare Service.
-Our welfare officers can provide advice and guidance on concerns such as managing multiple commitments like study, work and family life.
+- One-to-one appointments with the Wellbeing Service who can provide advice and guidance on concerns such as managing multiple commitments like study, work and family life.

 - Tailored one-to-one support online or in person from the Library to help you familiarise yourself with library collections and services.